-The Literacy Book is designed to help the children further develop early literacy and particularly phonics skills.
-Literacy Book A supports Show and Tell 2 and begins with a review of the alphabet, then is followed by nine units mirroring the syllabus in the Student Book.
+The Literacy Books are designed to help the children further develop early literacy and particularly phonics skills.
 Each four-page unit provides staged practice of identifying, producing, reading and writing the sound-spelling patterns, first in isolation and then in words and short texts.
 The texts include rhymes, simple stories and non-fiction texts.

-Numeracy Book (A/B) (optional)
+• Numeracy Book (A/B) (optional)

 The Numeracy Books provide additional numeracy practice.
-It combines counting and writing activities, with engaging puzzles, games and fun activities.
+They combine counting and writing activities, with engaging puzzles, games and fun activities.